Data-Science-for-Linguists/Shared-Repo/todo10_visitors_log/visitors_log_dan.md

 *Something that came to mind*
 - The visuals in your clustering.ipynb look awesome, looking forward to the final result and analysis

+** Andrew's Visit - 11/16 **

+- My project is currently under the MIT license, but after reading your License Notes, I may make the switch to a GNU GPLv3 license as well.

+- Looking at your clustering notebook, it's nice to see a plot to show it working.
+It might be nice to add some markdown cells that explain the meaning of the clusters.